chorasimilarity/chemlambda-gui/README.md

 I use all the time my open notebook https://chorasimilarity.wordpress.com/ for more explanations and details.
 However, the open notebook contains as well older variants of chemlambda.
 In any case, the moves page is the one which holds the latest version.

-There is an older gallery of examples, explanations and downloads, at the page http://imar.ro/~mbuliga/gallery.html

 See also my channel for short videos about chemlambda https://www.youtube.com/channel/UCO2CcqUKORdyXd_CdgEdvVQ/videos